-Sozin's Comet - As of Ch.
-81, the Fire Sage has been located.
-Zuko has fulfilled his obligation to the Gaang, declared Aang his formal enemy and is returning to Dragons' Wings.
+Sozin's Comet: The Fire Sage has been located.
+Zuko has fulfilled his obligation to the Gaang, Shunned Aang, basically the Temple's version of Banishment, and is returning to Dragons' Wings.
 Meanwhile, the Fire Lord plans to use Sozin's Comet to invade the Northern Water Tribe, and the Gaang must figure out a way to stop him.
 Ch.
-81 - ongoing
+81-91/End.

 "So, clueless," Shirong concluded.
 "I very much fear he is, yes."
 "He is standing right here, Uncle," Zuko said warily.
 "And he would like an explanation."
 "Of course, nephew."
 Iroh folded his hands in his sleeves with suspicious serenity.
 "Now let me see, I am sure I have a proverb for this..."
 "Never mind," Zuko winced.
 "I don't want to know."

 Ditto Kuei.
 Bookworm tendencies and a lifetime shut up in the palace tends to do that to a guy; it's made quite clear after he meets the female Touzaikaze/desert witches in Chapter 45.
 But hey, at least he's trying.
 Sort of.

 (Bon, thinking) Come on, pick up, I know you have no experience at all, but – oh, who am I kidding?
 You're clueless– "Does that sword still mean you're a healer?"
 Kuei blurted out.
 "Some of the scrolls I have – here, let me show you..."
 (Bon) ...
 Back to the books.